 The plague starts when the bacteria in the mouth form a reaction with sugar and starches in your mouth.
 This can be avoided by making sure you brush your teeth at least twice in a day and flossing once on a day this can help to remove plague but they reform quickly.

-Most this plaque can be found under the calculus if it stays long in your teeth.
+Most of this plaque can be found under the calculus if it stays long in your teeth.
 The most difficult to remove is the one found under the tartar.
 So it means the liner you have the plague on your teeth the more destruction it will affect your teeth.
 This tartar can be removed by flossing and brushing your teeth regularly.
-To get rid of this, you need to see a dentist to remove the problem.
+To get rid of this, you need to see a dentist remove the problem.

-Gingivitis can be caused by plaque which is the mildest state of periodontal diseases.
+Gingivitis can be caused by plaque which is the mildest stage of periodontal diseases.
 Inflammation and irritation of the gum part which is always around the base of the teeth (gingiva) are what is referred to as Gingivitis.
 These diseases can be retracted using a professional treatment from the dentist and good oral care and hygiene.

-Frequent gum inflation can also lead to periodontitis, eventually causing pockets to develop between your gums and teeth that fill with plaque, tartar and bacteria.
+Frequent gum inflation can also lead to periodontitis, eventually causing pockets to develop between your gums and teeth that fill with plaque, tartar, and bacteria.
 In time, these pockets become deeper, filling with more bacteria.
 If not treated, these deep infections cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
 Also, ongoing chronic inflammation can put a strain on your immune system.

 - Why get Scaling and Root Planing Dental Procedure done?

 One dental question we at Dental Chat get a lot is, what is scaling and root planing?
 Scaling and root planing is a dental procedure that dentists and hygienists use in treating the plaque build-up under the gums - this is usually referred to as sug-gingival plaque or subgingivally calculus build-up.
-To better understand that, just think of teeth - the portion of the tooth that is visible is usually on top of the gums - hence, it is called supra- gingival / supragingival or above the gum.
-The portion of the tooth that is under that gum or below the gum, is called sub-gingival (below gingival line = subgingival).
-The plaque and calculus that starts to build under the gingiva or below the gum line is termed as subgingival calculus or subgingival plaque build-up.
+To better understand that, just think of teeth - the portion of the tooth that is visible is usually on top of the gums - hence, it is called supragingival / supragingival or above the gum.
+The portion of the tooth that is under that gum or below the gum is called sub-gingival (below gingival line = subgingival).
+The plaque and calculus that starts to build under the gingiva or below the gum line are termed as subgingival calculus or subgingival plaque build-up.